Industrial waste heat recovery: save energy and reduce costs

 What is industrial waste heat?

-Waste heat is heat from industrial processes that is released into the environment without any practical use.
-Depending on your industry, this heat can be carried away by warm water, steam, combustion products, or in other forms.
-It is estimated that between 20 to 50% of industrial energy input is lost as waste heat.
+Waste heat is the thermal energy from industrial processes released into the environment without any practical use.
+Depending on your industry, this heat may escape as warm water, steam, combustion products, or in other forms.
+It is estimated that between 20% to 50% of industrial energy input is lost as waste heat.

-In the Netherlands, for instance, industries that generate the largest amount of waste heat are:
+In the Netherlands, for instance, the industries generating the largest amounts of waste heat include:

 - Chemical and petrochemical